 - you are unable to handle print books or turn pages

 - you are certified by a medical doctor as having a learning disability, due to an organic dysfunction, that is severe enough to prevent you from reading in the usual manner

 - the disability may be permanent or temporary.

-In order to provide service to your institution at least one individual using your facility must be eligible for Talking Book Library service and registered with CTBL at this time.
+In order to provide service to your organization at least one individual using your facility must be eligible for Talking Book Library service and registered with CTBL at this time.

 CTBL books and magazines are recorded in a special format and require special playback equipment.
 The Colorado Talking Book Library will loan you the equipment, which you may keep as long as you are actively using the recorded books and magazines.
 If the equipment you are using needs service or repair, return it to the library and contact us to have replacement equipment sent to you free of charge.